arashl1364/BFMediate/README.md

 ## Comparing results from different approaches

-Using the _Mediate_ function in the package, we can compare the results from Baron & Kenny (1986), Preacher & Hayes (2004), and the proposed Bayesian approach to mediation analysis.
-We can use the data generated in the previous example to do so.
+The _Mediate_ function in the package facilitates the comparison of mediation analysis results across different measurement approaches, i.e., Baron & Kenny (1986), Preacher & Hayes (2004), and the proposed Bayesian approach to mediation analysis.
+Next is an illustration using the data from the previous example.

 ```
 #creating composite measures of M and Y using their indicators